* White House meeting a sign of progress

-The White House said Boehner’s latest proposal does not meet its standards.
+The White House said Boehner’s latest proposal doesn’t meet its standards.

 Republicans understand that the clock is ticking and they are confident that Boehner will get a deal they can support in the coming days, a senior House Republican aide said.

-Republicans want substantial spending cuts in return for increased tax revenue, but any proposal to trim popular benefit programs like Medicare will face fierce resistance from liberal Democrats, whose votes will be needed to get a deal passed.
+Republicans want substantial spending cuts in return for increased tax revenue, but any proposal to trim popular benefit programs like the Medicare health insurance plan for seniors will face fierce resistance from liberal Democrats, whose votes will be needed to get a deal passed.

 Obama could also face strong opposition from Democrats if he agrees to Boehner’s proposal to slow the growth of Social Security benefits by changing the way the cost-of-living increases are measured against inflation, an approach that could save $200 billion over 10 years.

 Obama also wants to head off another confrontation over the government’s debt limit, which will need to be raised in the coming months.
 Republicans insist that any increase in the government’s $16.4 trillion borrowing authority must be paired with an equal reduction in spending.